cnabio/cnab-spec/104-claims.md

 A _claim_ (or _claim receipt_) is a record of a CNAB installation.
 This document describes how the claim system works.

-CNAB implementations _may_ implement claims as an external storage mechanism.
+CNAB implementations MAY implement claims as an external storage mechanism.
 However, they _must_ inject information into an invocation image as explained in this document.

 ## Concepts of Package Management